Do you find data transfer via USB port slow? Here are six ways to speed it up procedure on Windows.

 Transfer speeds can sometimes be limited by Windows security and real-time protection.
 You may experience it when you connect the USB for the first time or when the device you are connecting to is already exposed to malware.

-If not set up correctly, Windows may detect it as a false threat, causing it to slow down or stop processing.
-Therefore, it is imperative to turn it off temporarily Windows security so that it does not slow down the transfer of your data.
+If it is not configured correctly, Windows may detect it as a false threat, resulting in slowing down or stopping his.
+Therefore, it is imperative that you disable temporarily Windows security so that it does not slow down the transfer of your data.

 See how you can turn off Windows 10/11 security protection in real time.

-To avoid compromising your security, immediately enable the toggle settings you just disabled in the Antivirus and threat protection settings.
-After doing this, update the programs driving USB.
+To avoid endangering your security, turn on the switch settings that you just turned off in your antivirus and threat settings immediately.
+After doing this, update the USB drivers.

 2. Update your USB drivers

-Updating the USB drivers will fix old settings or corrupt drivers that may slow down USB data transfer rates.
-In other words, updating the driver increases the likelihood of reviving the actual USB transfer rate.
+Η of USB drive drivers will fix outdated settings or corrupted drivers that may be slowing down USB data transfer rates.
+In other words, updating the driver increases the chance of refreshing the actual USB transfer rate.

 To update the driver, you must connect the USB to the USB port of your computer.
 Then right-click on "This Computer" and select "Management".